1944–45 Baltimore Bullets season: Season overview

-The 1944–45 Baltimore Bullets season was the first ever season played by the original Baltimore Bullets (who are not related to the NBA team that's currently known as the Washington Wizards) when they were in the original American Basketball League, which was in its eighteenth season of existence when combining the six seasons of its original run with the twelve seasons in its more recent run at this point in time after their hiatus in relation to the Great Depression.
 After the ABL ended its previous season with only four teams left in that season when the Brooklyn Indians (later becoming the Brooklyn Eagles by the 1944 World Professional Basketball Tournament) left the ABL in the first half of that season, the ABL created both the original Baltimore Bullets franchise (which would later join the BAA/NBA in their future history) and the Washington Capitols (who not only are unrelated to the future BAA/NBA/ABL team of the same name, but also ended up moving to Paterson, New Jersey on New Year's Day of 1945 to become the Paterson Crescents for the rest of that season) to help expand their league back up to six teams once again, similar to what the rivaling National Basketball League had done for their own 1944–45 season with two new teams being created there to expand their league back up to six teams themselves (in their case, creating the Chicago American Gears and technically reviving their old Pittsburgh Pirates as the Pittsburgh Raiders).
 While the Washington turned Paterson expansion franchise performed as poorly as one could expect an expansion franchise to do so with them having a last place 3–23 finish in the ABL (especially with them having two wins out of ten games in Washington and only one win out of sixteen more games up in Paterson), the Bullets would see themselves start out with a 2–3 record under their original head coach, Ben Kramer, before going 12–13 for the rest of their inaugural season under new head coach Red Rosan for a 14–16 to their first ever season of play.
 Despite ending their first season with a losing season, they would end up making it to the playoffs this season due to the ABL deciding to remove the old format of the best two teams of each half of the season competing against each other for the ABL's championship (or being crowned the champion automatically by default if one team won both halves) and instead allowing the best four teams of the league to compete against each other for multiple best of three series match-ups to determine the ABL's champions there.
 Surprisingly, the Bullets would not only defeat the #2 seeded Trenton Tigers 2–1 in the quarterfinal round (due in part to Trenton taking a week off to compete in a two day basketball tournament in Cleveland alongside a basketball tournament in Chicago that they ended up losing in the first round there), but also were one game away from upsetting the #1 seeded Philadelphia Sphas in the ABL Finals before losing the championship series 2–1 in their first ever season of existence despite ending the season with a losing record due to a balanced scoring effort from every player that was on the roster by that point in time (no player on the Bullets that stayed on their roster by the time the ABL Playoffs began averaged any more than 5.9 points per game this season).